 Swedish National Data Service (SND) has a primary function to support the accessibility, preservation, and reuse of research data and related materials.
-Together with a network of more than 30 universities and public research institutes, we strive to create a national infrastructure for research data.
+Together with a network of around 40 universities and public research institutes, we form a national infrastructure for research data.
 SND supports the realization of the national goal of open access to research data by 2026.
 Access to research data shall be "as open as possible, as closed as necessary" (Guidelines on FAIR Data Management in Horizon 2020, p.
 4).

-As of January 2018, SND is run by a consortium of universities.
-The consortium consists of Chalmers University of Technology, University of Gothenburg, Karolinska Institutet, KTH Royal Institute of Technology, Lund University, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, and Uppsala University.
+SND is run by a consortium of universities.
+The consortium consists of University of Gothenburg, Chalmers University of Technology, Karolinska Institutet, KTH Royal Institute of Technology, Lund University, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, and Uppsala University.
 University of Gothenburg is the host university of SND, and the SND headquarters are located in Gothenburg.
 SND is primarily funded by the Swedish Research Council and the consortium universities.
 The nine consortium universities contribute with expertise in various domains of research data through so-called Domain Specialists who have extensive experience and knowledge from different research fields and research data management.
-There is also a national network connected to SND, with approximately 30 higher learning institutions and public research institutes.

 Today, SND receives research data directly from researchers or research groups and makes them accessible, but in order to meet the growing demands for open access, the operations are developing into a distributed large-scale model in collaboration with the SND network members.
 In this new business model, the work with making research data accessible will gradually take place in the local support functions for research data, known as Data Access Units (DAU), that are being established with the network members.